Announcing new Microsoft 365 unified sample gallery with over 1,000 samples

 How to get your samples listed in the unified sample gallery?

-As a community contributor, you can share your samples with the Microsoft 365 Platform Community (PnP) organization, and they will be automatically get listed in the Microsoft 365 unified sample gallery with a specific sample.json file which we ask to get included as part of the contribution.
+As a community contributor, you can share your samples with the Microsoft 365 Platform Community (PnP) organization.
+They will be automatically listed in the Microsoft 365 unified sample gallery with a specific sample.json file which we ask to get included as part of the contribution.

-We do ask the samples to be shared using this centralized community organization to avoid broken links or any other accidental updates on the sample after the submission.
-This makes it easier for everyone else to find the awesome work which you’ve done.
+We do ask that you share your samples using this centralized community organization to avoid broken links or other accidental updates on the sample after the submission.
+This makes it easier for everyone to find the awesome work you’ve done.